minio/docs/source/reference/minio-mc/mc-ilm-rule-add.rst

    Expire all current **and** noncurrent versions of an object.
    Use with the :mc-cmd:`~mc ilm rule add --expire-days` option to specify the number of days after which all versions of an object should be deleted by the scanner process.

-   After the scanner processes this command, no versions of the object remain on the deployment.
+   After the :ref:`scanner <minio-lifecycle-management-scanner>` processes this command, no versions of the object remain on the deployment.

 .. mc-cmd:: --expire-days
    :optional: